-Pipe Spring Canyon - Zion For Halloween!
+Pipe Spring Canyon, Zion National Park, UT for Halloween!

 Went to do some canyoneering, this fine Halloween day.
 Pipe Spring Canyon in Zion, up near Lava Point was the canyon du jour.
 I had not been there in a while, and wanted to revisit.
 Was not all that interested in swimming, or getting up early, so this seemed like a good choice.
 Mike Cressy came up from Vegas for the day; Cameron was in town briefly; Andy Archabald (AA) came over from St George; and Felicia joined in to complete our crew.
 One of my objectives was to put in a new (bolt) anchor halfway down the big rappel.
 Since the canyon was already almost-fully bolted, it would not be an ethical smudge.
 Last time I did it, we stuck a rope on that big rappel, and ended up cutting it.
 The next party through did the same thing, and jugged the rope, setting up a jingus anchor to get back down.
 There is a tree to use, but it is off the line of rappel and makes for a difficult pull.
 If this canyon was going to become popular, having it eat ropes on a regular basis would be a problem.